NayeonKeum/NayeonKeum/README.md

 ▶️  I believe in `the power of opensource`, which is fully open to everyone for collective intelligence.

-▶️  Currently participating as a member and contributing to the Korean localization of [Ubuntu](https://launchpad.net/~nayeon-keum), and was a contributor of [Kubernetes](https://github.com/kubernetes).
+▶️  Currently participating as a organizer and contributing to the Korean localization of [Ubuntu](https://launchpad.net/~nayeon-keum), and was a contributor of [Kubernetes](https://github.com/kubernetes).

 ▶️  Member of Korea's Opensource Contribution Academy in 2022(K8s), 2023(Terraform plugin)